YashEpte/Eventeria/README.md

   **-Flutter :** Flutter is an open-source UI software development kit It is used to develop cross platform applications for Android, iOS, Linux, macOS, Windows, Google Fuchsia, and the web from a single codebase.

-  **$ sudo snap install flutter **
+  $ sudo snap install flutter

-  **-Unity :** Unity is a cross-platform game engine developed by Unity Technologies, which is primarily used to develop video games and simulations for computers, consoles and mobile devices.
+  **-Unity :** Unity is a cross-platform game engine developed by Unity Technologies, which is primarily used to develop video games and simulations for computers, consoles and mobile devices.Unity's strong partnerships with the leading mobile platforms – including custom tools for iOS and Android – ensure you have access to cutting-edge solutions that power your success.

+  $ sudo apt-get install unityhub

+ **-NodeJS :** Node. js is primarily used for non-blocking, event-driven servers, due to its single-threaded nature.
+It's used for traditional web sites and back-end API services, but was designed with real-time, push-based architectures in mind.Express is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications

+ pkg install node

+ **-MongoDB :** MongoDB is a document database used to build highly available and scalable internet applications.
+With its flexible schema approach, it's popular with development teams using agile methodologies.mongodb-net (MongoDB.
+Driver. dll) is a .
+Net driver for MongoDB.
+Initially ported from the Java Driver, it is now written entirely in C# and care has been to taken to leverage .